 All of this output is the result of our love for the ideas and our desire to see them realized, but this level of output can only be attributed to the generosity and support of our donors.
 We are thankful for every penny and bitcoin decimal.
 Your enthusiasm and support is our proof that anarchism is not only possible and practical, but humbling and emboldening.

 If C4SS, as an organization and an idea, is something you like having around or you would like to see it do more things (like funding more studies, publishing more books, helping with travel expenses for writers to speak at events, updating the youtube graphics, etc), then please donate $5 today.

 What will $5 a month get you from C4SS?
 Well let’s see,

-12 C4SS Media uploads to the C4SS youtube channel.
+19 C4SS Media uploads (7 more than July) to the C4SS youtube channel.

 2 Spanish translations,

 I would also like to take a moment to point of that Brazil really likes C4SS.
 Supporters in Brazil visit our site more than supporters any other country, besides the US, and, in only two months since we reported the C4SS Portuguese facebook reaching 1,000 “likes”, it has already surpassed 2,000!